Al-Mukhtar Brigades

 The al-Mukhtar Brigades, also called Saraya al-Makhtar or Bahraini Islamic Resistance, is a Bahraini Shia insurgent movement that has taken part in several attacks against government targets.
 It is classified as a terrorist organization by multiple countries, including the United States and United Kingdom.
-The United States and Bahrain have both accused the Islamic Revolutionary Guard Corps (IRGC) of backing the organization.
-It is one of the main opposition movements in Bahrain to take up arms and is one of the rebel factions of the insurgency in Bahrain, the main other being the al-Ashtar Brigades.
+The United States and Bahrain have both accused Iran's Islamic Revolutionary Guard Corps (IRGC) of backing the organization.
+It is one of the main opposition movements in Bahrain to take up arms and is one of the rebel factions of the insurgency in Bahrain, the other main one being the al-Ashtar Brigades.

 Ideology

 The Brigades swore allegiance to Khomeinism in 2016, on the anniversary of the death of Iranian leader Ayatollah Khomeini.
 The Brigades have an official goal to overthrow the House of Khalifa and to turn Bahrain into a province of Iran.
 The Mukhtar Brigades supported Shia rebels in Saudi Arabia during the Qatif conflict.